rafatmunshi/GCP-Infra-Management-using-Terraform/README.md

-# Infrastructure Management using Terraform IAC on Google Cloud Platform to run a Python Flask App using a private MySQL instance database
+# Infrastructure Management using Terraform IAC on Google Cloud Platform to run a Python Flask App using a private MySQL instance database, using GitLab CI/CD pipeline to manage code for different environments

+This is a GitLab project which is uploaded here for reference.
+The link to the gitlab repo is- https://gitlab.com/rafatmunshi/secondassignment2

 Network Diagram-
 ![](https://github.com/rafatmunshi/Infrastructure-Management-using-Terraform/raw/master/1.png)